Maintaining Obedience And Training Progress In Months 7-8

 Promoting Mental Stimulation

 Advanced commands not only challenge your dog mentally but also provide them with the mental stimulation they need during months 7-8.
 Mental exercises keep their minds sharp and engaged, preventing boredom and destructive behaviors.
-Incorporate activities like problem-solving games, hide-and-seek with , or puzzle toys to engage their cognitive abilities and keep them mentally stimulated.
+Incorporate activities like problem-solving games, hide-and-seek with toys, or puzzle toys to engage their cognitive abilities and keep them mentally stimulated.

 Consolidating Basic Commands